 Though I never was able to refine my hammer skills on metal, I have become pretty good at hammering rivets on aprons.
 When time allows, I also do marketing work; building websites, creating newsletters and print ads, etc. I started and administrate a Facebook page called Blacksmithing Classes which connects those interested in learning or, furthering their blacksmith skills, with instructors and schools.
 I am a past board member of the Arizona Artist Blacksmith Association where I served one term as President.
 I enjoy the people involved in blacksmithing as much as the craft and Forge-Aprons is just one more way for me to connect with the blacksmith community.

-As for my son, he is still involved in decisions about Forge-Aprons and may one day return to it but for now, he enjoys seeing the world from 300 feet up.
+As for my son, he is still involved in decisions about Forge-Aprons and may one day return to it.
+For now, he enjoys seeing the world from 300 feet up.
 He has a lovely new bride and they are busy building a life together.
-We anxiously await grandchildren from them as our other five grandkids are growing up fast. ~April Witzke
+We anxiously await grandchildren from them as our other five grandkids are growing up fast.

 back in 1998 blacksmith's helper, Dalton makes horse head hoof picks out of recycled horseshoes.